Individual Visit Scheme

+Development

+The Individual Visit Scheme allows select tourists from designated cities and provinces in mainland China to visit Hong Kong and Macau by using individual visas (as opposed the needing to travel as part of a government-approved tour group).

+Initially, the Individual Visit Scheme was only open to residents of Beijing, Shanghai, and eight cities in Guangdong province.
+China's central government expanded the program once it was shown to be successful.
+As of 2023, the Individual Visa Scheme is open to residents of 49 Chinese cities.

 1 October Golden Week

 1 October Golden Week is the period from 1 to 7 October, coinciding with the National Day of the People's Republic of China on 1 October.
 Therefore, more Mainlanders are able to visit Hong Kong during the holiday.
 In 2003, this holiday drew 287,000 Mainland visitors to Hong Kong, including 80,000 to 90,000 individual travellers.
 During, the hotel occupancy rate reached 75% to 80%.
 The Mass Transit Railway Corporation organised promotional programs at Telford Plaza in Kowloon Bay and Maritime Square in Tsing Yi during the National Day holiday.

 In addition, the HKSAR Government has adopted a number of measures to deal with the huge influx of individual visitors.
 At the Lo Wu border crossing, there was an increase in the number of Hong Kong immigration officers on duty, and the time for checking in was reduced.
 Also, the number of MTR trains departing from Lo Wu was increased to reduce congestion.
 In addition, visitors from Shanghai and Beijing were encouraged to travel by plane to prevent congestion in Lo Wu and Lok Ma Chau.

 According to the statistics released by the Immigration Department, about 800,000 to 900,000 Mainland visitors travel to Hong Kong monthly.
 The ratio of visitors under the scheme rose from 5% to 16.8% between August and October 2003, and to more than 30% in May 2004.

 The increase in the number of Mainland tourists has benefits the economy of Hong Kong, demonstrating the economy is on an upward track.
 Average occupancy rate across all categories of hotels and tourist guest houses in September 2003 was 82%, the same as that in September 2002.
 This performance was spread across different types of hotels, with the top-tariff hotels achieving 81% occupancy and those of medium tariff recording 83%.
 The average achieved room rate was HK$684, the highest figure since April 2003, although this is still 2.8% below the comparable rate for September 2002.
-And in 2006,among the spending of all the visitors in Hong Kong, mainland visitors has taken up to $400 billion, which is one-third of the income.
+And in 2006, among the spending of all the visitors in Hong Kong, mainland visitors has taken up to $400 billion, which is one-third of the income.